seetha1730/Live-Quiz-board-frontend/README.md

 ## Acknowledgments

-Contributors: Seetha Lakshmi
-Special thanks to Diogo Barros and Maik Schmidt.
+Instructor: Special thanks to Diogo Barros and Maik Schmidt.

 ## Contact Information

-For any question or queries, please contact: seetharaj1990@gmail.com
+For any questions or queries, please contact: seetharaj1990@gmail.com